ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 `ce` is an object of type `CommonEdge()`; x is the number of quadrature points on the integration path ``[0,1]``.

-An example of this case can be found at the end of the common_edge_non_parameterized.jl file in the examples folder.
+An example for this case can be found at the end of the common_edge_non_parameterized.jl file in the examples folder.